This policy sets out how Home Run collects, stores and uses information about you and complies with the law on data protection, specifically:

 Personal data means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Consent of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

-Student account registration form means the electronic form we ask you to use to complete to create your student account on Studentpad, our property management system.
+Property registration form means the paper or electronic form we ask you to use to provide your contact and property details.

 Complaints form means the paper or electronic form which is used to raise a complaint against a Home Run landlord.

 Lawful basis for data processing